-To enable a more transparent assessments of the role of cities in climate change mitigation and to advance discussions in urban climate change research, the relevant literature base needs to be characterized to answer key questions: What part of the urban literature should actually be considered in the upcoming special report?
+To enable a more transparent assessments of the role of cities in climate change mitigation, and to advance discussions in urban climate change research, the relevant literature base needs to be characterized to answer key questions: What part of the urban literature should actually be considered in the upcoming special report?
 What are the epistemic communities that drive this growing urban literature?
 And how can it be organized around a coherent set of objectives and policies in the short, medium and long-term?

-This paper systematically identifies identify relevant literature on cities and climate change, and analyzes the state and evolution of the research field in terms of its thematic structure as a corner stone for the upcoming special report on the 1.5°C goal.
-We build a transparent and reproducible search query based on our understanding of the urban literature, focusing on urban mitigation measures related to transport, buildings, waste, and urban form, but also including wider climate policies.
-We apply topic modelling [22] to endogenously identify the thematic structure of the literature corpus identified.
-A variety of other scientometric methods are used to characterize the research field, identify important contributions and key contributors to the various discussions.
+As a first step towards addressing these issues, this paper systematically identifies the relevant literature on cities and climate change, and analyzes the state and evolution of the research field in terms of its thematic structure as a corner stone for the upcoming special report on the 1.5°C goal.
+We build a transparent and reproducible search query based on our understanding of the urban literature, focusing on urban mitigation measures and policies related to transport, buildings, waste, and urban form.
+We apply topic modelling [22] to endogenously define the thematic structure of the literature corpus identified.
+A variety of other scientometric methods are used to characterize the research field, highlight gaps in our understanding, and provide useful resources for the urban climate change mitigation community.